-- Make a separate Amazon account only for Twitch.
+- Make a separate Amazon account only for Twitch using your Twitch name.

-- Disable purchases from independent sellers.
-Go to Wishlist, then settings, and uncheck the box.
+- Disable purchases from independent sellers, as these can reveal your details.
+Go to Wishlist, then settings, and uncheck the box for independent sellers.

 - If you have a registered business entity for streaming, you can use those details.
 (More on registering businesses and trademarks privately further down.)